SinghA01-ml/DAS-PINNs-spacetime/README.md

 ### Generating Validation Figure

-For quick validation, a reference figure for problem setup 18 generated with the reduced settings above is provided in the `Figure_validation` folder.
+For quick validation, a reference figure for problem setup 18 generated with the reduced settings above is provided in the `Figure_validation` folder as `prob18_solution_comparison.png`.

 To reproduce it: